 \subsection{GECAM}

-Gravitational wave high-energy Electromagnetic Counterpart All-sky Monitor (GECAM) is a constellation to monitor the gamma-ray bursts \citep{li2022b, xu2022}.
-For each satellite, it has two class payloads: gamma-ray detectors (GRD) and Charged Particle Detectors (CPDs).
-The mission can locate the X-ray and gamma-ray burst from 6keV to 5MeV.
-GECAM detected two bursts from SRG 1935+2154, which is associated with the two radio bursts.
-The two bursts were detected on October 14th, 2022 (FRB 221014A) and November 20th, 2022 (FRB 221120A), respectively.
-We process the data using the standard pipeline to get the light curves for further analysis \citep{song2020}.
+Gravitational wave high-energy Electromagnetic Counterpart All-sky Monitor (GECAM) is a constellation designed to monitor gamma-ray bursts \citep{li2022b, xu2022}.
+Each satellite has two class payloads: gamma-ray detectors (GRD) and Charged Particle Detectors (CPDs).
+The mission can locate X-ray and gamma-ray bursts from 6keV to 5MeV.
+GECAM detected two bursts from SGR 1935+2154, which are associated with two transition state radio bursts.
+They were detected on October 14th, 2022 (FRB 221014A) and November 20th, 2022 (FRB 221120A), respectively.
+We process the data using the standard pipeline to get light curves for further analysis \citep{song2020}.